3d-pli/SLIX/README.md

 | `--target_peak_height` | Change peak height used for correcting the peak positions (Default: 6% of peak height).
 Only recommended for experienced users! |

 ## Performance metrics
+The actual runtime depends on the complexity of the SLI image stack.
+Especially the number of images in the stack and the number of image pixels can have a big influence.
+To test the performance, four different SLI image stacks from the coronal vervet brain section (containing 24 images with 2469x3272 pixels each) were analyzed by running the program with different thread counts and averaging the number of pixels evaluated per second.
+In total, 32.314.632 line profiles were evaluated for this performance evaluation.
 All performance measurements were taken without times for reading and writing files.
-Real measurements were used for the analysis.
-The actual runtime depends on the complexity of the measurements.
-Especially the number of rotation angles per pixel can have a big influence.

-For this test four different measurements were analyzed by running the program with different thread counts and averaging the number of pixels evaluated per second.
-In total, 32.314.632 line profiles were evaluated for this performance evaluation.

-Our testing system consists of an AMD Ryzen 3700X at 3.60 - 4.425 GHz paired with 16 GiB DDR4-3000 memory.
+Our testing system consists of an AMD Ryzen 3700X at 3.60-4.425 GHz paired with 16 GiB DDR4-3000 memory.
 Other system configurations might take longer or shorter to compute the parameter maps.

 | Thread count | Average pixels per second | Time in minutes for [this](https://object.cscs.ch/v1/AUTH_227176556f3c4bb38df9feea4b91200c/hbp-d000048_ScatteredLightImaging_pub/Vervet_Brain/coronal_sections/Vervet1818_s0512_60um_SLI_090_Stack_1day.nii) example (8.078.658 pixels) |
 | ------------ | --------------------- | --------------------- |